What is a dictionary dataset?

 At Oxford Languages we provide lexical and language datasets for a wide range of technologies and applications.
-We offer dictionary data in over 50 languages, and these are made up of a number of different components.
+We offer dictionary data in more than 60 languages, and these are made up of a number of different components.

 There are many different types of dictionaries.
 The three main types are monolingual, bilingual, and bilingualized.
 There are also thesauruses, which are not dictionaries but are closely related.

 A monolingual dictionary gives definitions of words in a single language.
 The main categories within monolingual dictionaries are:

 - Current dictionaries, which give the current meanings of a word.
 These are what most people think of when they hear the word ‘dictionary’.

 - Learner’s dictionaries, which give definitions in simple language, and are most suitable for learners of the language.